ApeWorX/ape/docs/userguides/testing.md

 ```
 project                     # The root project directory
-└── tests/                  # Project tests folder, ran using the 'ape test' command to run all test within the folder.
+└── tests/                  # Project tests folder, ran using the 'ape test' command to run all tests within the folder.
     └── conftest.py         # A file to define global variable for testing
     └── test_accounts.py    # A test file, if you want to ONLY run one test file you can use 'ape test test_accounts.py' command
     └── test_mint.py        # A test file